MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 To set up tolerance you have to set up various tolerance accounts, specify both payment discount tolerance and payment tolerance posting methods and then run the **Change Payment Tolerance** batch job.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Posting Setup**, and then choose the related link.
-2. In the **General Posting Setup** window, set up a debit and a credit sales payment tolerance account and a debit and a credit purchase payment tolerance account.
+2. On the **General Posting Setup** page, set up a debit and a credit sales payment tolerance account and a debit and a credit purchase payment tolerance account.
 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customer Posting Groups**, and then choose the related link.
-4. In the **Customer Posting Groups** window, set up a debit and a credit payment tolerance account.
+4. On the **Customer Posting Groups** page, set up a debit and a credit payment tolerance account.
 For more information, see [Setting Up Posting Groups](finance-posting-groups.md).
 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendor Posting Setup**, and then choose the related link.
-6. In the **Vendor Posting Groups** window, set up a debit and a credit payment tolerance account.
+6. On the **Vendor Posting Groups** page, set up a debit and a credit payment tolerance account.
 7. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup**, and then choose the related link.
-8. Open the **General Ledger Setup** window.
+8. Open the **General Ledger Setup** page.
 9. On the **Application** FastTab, fill in the **Pmt.
 Disc.
 Tolerance Posting**, **Payment Discount Grace Period** and **Payment Tolerance Posting** fields.
 10. Choose the **Change Payment Tolerance** action.
-11. In the **Change Payment Tolerance** window, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.
+11. On the **Change Payment Tolerance** page, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.

 > [!IMPORTANT]
 >  You have now set up tolerance for local currency only.
 If you want [!INCLUDE[d365fin](includes/d365fin_md.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.